-1. Where there has been an incident of behaviour that challenges, the staff member concerned must complete an incident report using our web based platform.
+- 1. Where there has been an incident of behaviour of concern, the staff member concerned must complete an incident report using our web based platform.
 Where there is a number of staff present, those immediately involved should take responsibility for completing the form.
 Points to remember when completing the form:

 - · Staff must stick to the facts.

 - · Detail events in order.

-- · Avoid expressing an opinion.
+- Avoid expressing an opinion.

 - Write in a clear concise manner.

 For a serious incident then there may be a need to be an urgent review meeting convened within 24hrs or as soon as possible if it is the weekend or bank holiday.
 In some circumstances an incident may result in the need to report under safeguarding and require regulatory notification.
-This will be facilitated by the designated safeguarding leads and or members of the senior leadership team.
+This will be facilitated by the designated safeguarding leads and or members of the senior leadership team n.
+This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.
+This organisation is committed to safeguarding and promoting the welfare of children and young people.
+AQA Bronze